StoneOrbits/VortexEngine/docs/menus.md

 </style>

 # Menus
 The menus provide a way to use the navigation buttons to customize your Vortex Device and manage its configuration.

-The menus to perform each of these actions work nearly identical on all devices, with only very minor differences due to LED count and orientations.
+Each Vortex Device offer the same menus, with the only differences in menu behaviour coming from the varying LED counts and orientations.

 ## Using Menus

-To access the menu selection, first switch to the mode you'd like to edit and then hold the navigation button until the LEDs blink white.
+To enter a menu, switch to a mode you'd like to edit and then hold the navigation button until the LEDs blink white.

 The <span style="color: #00ff00;">Color Select</span>, <span style="color: #3366ff;">Pattern Select</span>, <span style="color: #ffffff;">Randomizer</span>, and <span style="color: #00ffff;">Mode Sharing</span> menus will only affect this mode.

 <span style="color: #ff0000;">Factory Reset</span>, <span style="color: #ffff00;">Global Brightness</span>, and <span style="color: #b300b3;">Editor Connection</span> will apply to the entire device.

-Once the menu selection opens, navigate to the color that corresponds to the menu you'd like to enter and select it.
+Using short clicks, navigate to the color that corresponds to the menu you'd like and long click to select it.

+## Selecting Leds
+Three menus offer led selection: <span style="color: #00ff00;">Color Select</span>, <span style="color: #3366ff;">Pattern Select</span>, and <span style="color: #ffffff;">Randomizer</span>

+The _led selection_ is always the first step after entering a menu, you must choose which leds the menu will target when making changes.

+Short click to cycle through available led groups and long click to confirm the selection and enter the menu.

 ## Menu List